 Websites have several reasons for migration in the first place.
 At first, it may seem that a site only wants to undergo one specific type of migration, such as making a move from HTTP to HTTPS.
 Because a migration can be a massively complex project, this is a perfect opportunity to explore what else on a site can be upgraded or changed, as opposed to committing to multiple migration projects.

 So for example, say a tech company decides to go to HTTPS because they value securing their customer and visitor data.
 Since a site migration project needs to happen, could this be a good time to move to a new CMS?
 Perhaps this is a perfect time to think about an overall rebranding and moving to one of their parked domain names?
-These are the kind of questions that are worth asking to see how much can be accomplished at the time of a pending site migration.
+These are the kind of questions that are worth asking to see how much can be accomplished at the time of the pending site migration.

 2. Evaluating existing resources